David Armitage (historian): Early life and education

-Armitage was born in Stockport, England, on 1 February 1965, and attended Stockport Grammar School before attending St. Catharine's College at the University of Cambridge, where he read English as an undergraduate.
+Armitage was born in Stockport, England, on 1 February 1965, and attended Stockport Grammar School before attending St Catharine's College, Cambridge, where he read English as an undergraduate.
 After receiving his Bachelor of Arts, he embarked on a PhD in English, initially intending to write his doctoral dissertation on Shakespeare's classical sources and the English neoclassical poets.

 During the course of his research, he became interested in the relationship between republicanism and empire in the works of John Milton and was increasingly attracted to the discipline of intellectual history.
 Funded by a Harkness Fellowship, he took two years off from his PhD to retrain as a historian at the Institute for Advanced Study in Princeton, New Jersey.
 He was awarded his doctorate in history from the University Cambridge in 1992.
 His dissertation, The British empire and the civic tradition, 1656–1742, was a study of the relationship between English literature and Britain's imperial ventures in the Americas.